magenta-aps/datafordeler/README.md

 https://maven.apache.org/install.html

 ## Building and testing the application
-For the building and testing of the full application, all plugins needs to be compiled int a *.jar file.
+For the building and testing of the full application, all plugins needs to be compiled into a *.jar file.
-Some plugins is dependant of other plugins, it is necessary to compile the different plugins in a specifik sequence to get the application running on the development machine.
+Some plugins are dependent on other plugins; it is necessary to compile the different plugins in a specific sequence to get the application running on the development machine.

 ### Maven
 Building and testing the application can be done through maven.